trevorr/sqs-reader/README.md

 ## Features

 * Configurable exponential delay between empty receive attempts to limit polling costs when idle
+* Can force polling to resume during idle delay
 * Supports immediate abort of receive/delay for graceful shutdown
 * Abstract logging mechanism uses console by default but can easily use frameworks like [Winston](https://github.com/winstonjs/winston)